snrndi121/stopWatch/README.md

    while inviting [invision for myproject](https://invis.io/DPGNB45J8HV), 'Collaborative UI design site'.

 **Features**
-- (1) Standard start : You can set your problem's name, limitted time to solve problems and per problem, clock setting etc. Then start lap.
+- (1) New(standard) start : You can set your problem's name, limitted time to solve problems and per problem, clock setting etc. Then start lap.

 - (2) Quick start : It just ready to measure lap time right now.